 Our school and its Center for Archaeology and Society manage extensive archaeological, ethnographic and evolutionary anthropology collections, primarily from Arizona but also representing Mesoamerica, Africa and Asia.
 Of the more than 250,000 individual and bulk specimens available for research, teaching and exhibitions, about 200,000 are digitized.
 Type and comparative collections are also available in a variety of materials: ceramics, fauna, pollen, seeds, non-human primates, fossil hominid, and dental casts.
 Individual faculty members also maintain artifacts, human remains and/or related digital materials relevant to their teaching and research.
-See individual faculty members and the curator of collections, Dr. Melissa Powell, for more info.
+See individual faculty members for more information.